In Honored Glory!

 Private Bertie Pennington died of pneumonia while serving in France on October 7, 1918.
 Sadly, his brother Harry, who had been running a grocery at 9th and Penn Street, died of pneumonia brought on by Spanish influenza six days later, a victim of the same epidemic that had taken his soldier brother overseas.

-Private Pennington was survived by his wife, of the Penn Street address, his mother and brothers John Allen and William, both serving overseas, brothers Charles and Howard, of 950 South 9th Street, Camden, and brother Thomas, of 1008 Newton Avenue, Camden.
+Private Pennington was survived by his wife, of 3003 Westfield Avenue in East Camden, his mother and brothers John Allen and William, both serving overseas, brothers Charles and Howard, of 950 South 9th Street, Camden, and brother Thomas, of 1008 Newton Avenue, Camden.
 The Pennington family all had moved out of Camden by 1930, going for the most part to Audubon NJ.

 Camden Courier-Post - January 20, 1928